 Military History at Clemson

 Detachment 770 has proven itself year after year as one of the nation's top medium-size AFROTC detachments in both the Southeast region and in South Carolina, as noted by several prestigious awards: Right of Line, High Flight and Best in State.
 Furthermore, Detachment 770 is nationally recognized for its dedication to generating quality leaders for the U.S. Air Force.
-On average we commission 16-20 second lieutenants, and more than 80 percent who apply for rated (pilot, navigator) receive rated positions.
+On average, we commission 16-20 second lieutenants, and more than 80 percent of those who apply for rated positions (pilot, navigator) receive rated positions.
 Clemson AFROTC has a very rich military heritage dating back to World War I.

 With the National Security Act of 1947 establishing the Department of the Air Force, Clemson's Air Force ROTC Detachment was first created, beginning a long tradition of producing the finest officers for the world's greatest Air Force.
-In 1955, concurrent with the acceptance of women into Clemson College, Clemson's Cadet Corps was abolished and Clemson became a civilian school.
+In 1955, concurrent with the acceptance of women into Clemson College, Clemson's Cadet Corps was abolished, and Clemson became a civilian school.
 Although the Cadet Corps was abolished, participation in at least the first two years of ROTC was still compulsory for all male students.
-In 1964, in recognition of expanded offerings of the institution, the name of the institution was changed to Clemson University.
+In 1964, in recognition of the expanded offerings of the institution, the name of the institution was changed to Clemson University.
 By 1968, the ROTC requirement for underclassmen was abolished, stemming from a decrease in Detachment 770's size.
 In 1979, the detachment was reorganized.
 Today, it is subordinate to the Air Force ROTC Southeast Region.
-Air Force ROTC is an integral part of campus life at Clemson University, stemming from Clemson's early history as a land-grant, military college.
+Air Force ROTC is an integral part of campus life at Clemson University, stemming from Clemson's early history as a land-grant military college.
 Clemson University has a proud military tradition that dates back 117 years, with more than 10,000 Clemson alumni who have served in the Armed Forces.
 To date, 491 alumni have been killed from World War I through the current wars in Afghanistan and Iraq.

 Learn more about Clemson's military heritage.